Importance of reading newspapers for Verbal ability preparationRahul Singh

 It has a great editorial section that explores every heated matter in detail.
 Must read for increasing GK and improving reading ability.

 5. Business Standards, Financial Express:

-Mostly advanced Business and finance-related topics covered in these.
-If you are reading Economic times, you don’t need to read these regularly.
-However, Financial express has some of the best-written articles, so you can read them once or twice a week.
+Mostly advanced Business and finance-related topics are covered in these.
+If you are reading the economic times, you don’t need to read these regularly.
+However, Financial Express has some of the best-written articles, so you can read them once or twice a week.

-With all these benefits mentioned above, it is imperative that every student inculcates the habit of reading newspapers.
+With all these benefits mentioned above, every student must inculcate the habit of reading newspapers.
 It will not just help you with your RCs, but also your vocabulary, grammar, WAT, and GD-PI.
 Remember, it takes only 21 days to form a habit.
 So what are you waiting for?
 Start now and within 21 days, reading newspapers will become a part of your life, and you wouldn’t have to worry about GK ever again.

 I hope you liked this article on the importance of reading newspapers for Verbal ability preparations.
 Do follow our blog for more useful articles.